Home Car Shopping Should You Buy a Used Car in July 2025?

 How Much Does a Used Car Cost?

-If not paying in cash, consumers buying a used car often need to finance their purchase.
+If not paying in cash, consumers buying a used car need to finance their purchase.
 Consumer car loan interest rates have remained high during the past several years, making it harder to afford a used car.
 Use our car affordability calculator to see what you can buy within your budget.

 “With new car prices rising, it might make sense to consider an older used car,” said Brian Moody, executive editor of Autotrader.
 “If you go out of your way to find a reliable model, it should last many years.”